dryer-dev/dryer/README.md

 * **Users:** A standard Devise Users table.
 * **Sites:** Sites have specified domain and subdomain.
 The relationship between Users and Sites hasn't been addressed yet.
 Pages are tenants of Sites.
 * **Nestings:** Handles heirarchies via a polymorphic association.
 I went this way over self-joins for reusability and to avoid an SQL anti-pattern. [https://cloud.google.com/bigquery/docs/best-practices-performance-patterns]
 * **Pages:** Wepsite pages.
 Only has a Title attibute at the moment.
-Pages have many *sub-*Pages via Nestings.
+Pages have many sub-Pages via Nestings.
 This facilates Page heirarchies like Blog > Posts, Services > Service...
 A separate Categories table will address the category names of Pages.
 As Pages are tenants of Sites, anyhing that relates to Pages is scoped to its Site.
 Pages have many Sections. *TODO: maybe include SEO related fields like description*
 * **Sections:** Sections only have a data attribute.
 The data attribute stores JSON data from the block editor: EditorJS.
-Sections can have many *sub-*Sections via Nestings.
+Sections can have many sub-Sections via Nestings.
 This facilates a very flexible layout strucute that can accommodate mulit-columns, grids...
 This nesting is only one level deep but it may be worth looking into the benefit of deeper nesting. *TODO: add attributes for css_classes and rendering layout*

 Tables to add: